gabrielbazan/lycheepy/README.md

 Inside each development component's directory, we will find a _Dockerfile_ file, and the source code of the component itself.
 Lets see with an example: The _Configuration_ development component is inside the [lycheepy/configuration](lycheepy/configuration) directory, and there we can see:
  * The _Dockerfile_.
  * A folder with the same name of the component, which contains the source code, in this case named [configuration](/lycheepy/configuration/configuration).
-Inside this folder, you have complete freedom to organize the code.
+Inside this folder you can organize your code just as you like.
  * A [requirements.txt](lycheepy/configuration/requirements.txt) file, because we are talking about a component which is implemented with Python, and on this level we should place all install-related files.
 We will only use this file while the component's installation.
  * A [wait-service.sh](/lycheepy/configuration/wait-service.sh) file, which is an utility to wait until a TCP port of another container starts listening.
 You can read more about this [here](https://docs.docker.com/compose/startup-order/).

+If your component is implemented with Python and uses gateways, then they should be placed on a _gateways_ package, inside the component's sources folder.
+Inside this package, you can place one folder per each component dependency.
+This way, we can quickly know which components the component depends on.
+For example: The [WPS](/lycheepy/wps) component depends on the _Configuration_ component, so inside its [sources folder](/lycheepy/wps/wps) we place a [gateways](/lycheepy/wps/wps/gateways) package, and there we place a [configuration](/lycheepy/wps/wps/gateways/configuration) package, which contains the gateway.

 ### Components